Arshonda/base_bg/README.md

 ### 1. Prerequisites

 -   Python 3.8+
--   A `.env` file for your configuration.
+-   An environment file (`.env`) to store your configuration secrets.

 ### 2. Setup